bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 Ruben Somsen: 00:05:07

 So first, creating a blockchain, how do you do that?
-Well, the mechanism I'm using here is called `Blind Merge Mining`.
+Well, the mechanism I'm using here is called `Blind Merged Mining`.
 And essentially, you use BTC, you use the Bitcoin blockchain, or you use the Bitcoins to sort of simulate or emulate mining.
 And what you do, like with Bitcoin, you have proof-of-work, and that's a way to show that you sacrificed something, provably.
 But now that we have Bitcoin, we can do it in other ways, right?